 Habitat loss may occur for forest-dwelling bird species, causing temporary displacement of local populations during construction.
 When construction is completed, grassland species would be expected to return to the area as grassland is restored and disturbances specific to construction are eliminated.
 Forest-dwelling species would likely move into neighboring forested areas adjacent to the ROW during construction and operation of the transmission line.
 Species dependent on forested habitat would experience a permanent loss of habitat within the ROW.
 Forest fragmentation occurs when linear corridors are cleared through large contiguous tracts of woodland habitat.
-Woodland species, particularly interior woodland nesting birds, may experience a loss of habitat or nesting success in these edge areas because they may result in altered vegetation characteristics, availability of preferred food sources, or increased nest competition or predation with other species more adapted to edge habitats.
+Woodland species, particularly interior woodland nesting birds, may experience a loss of habitat or decreased nesting success in these edge areas because they may result in altered vegetation characteristics, availability of preferred food sources, increased nest competition, nest parasitism, or predation.

-Operation of the proposed project would present the potential for avian collisions with the transmission line, particularly for larger species and in areas of dense bird congregations, such as migrating waterfowl corridors in the Mississippi Flyway (Avian Powerline Interaction Committee [APLIC] 2012).
+Operation of the proposed project would present the potential for avian collisions with the transmission line, particularly for larger species and in areas of dense bird congregations, such as migrating waterfowl corridors in the Mississippi Flyway (Avian Power Line Interaction Committee [APLIC] 2012).
 Under high wind, fog, or poor light conditions, avian collisions with the transmission line may occur.
 Migratory waterfowl would be especially susceptible to transmission line collisions where the proposed transmission lines are near migration staging areas and natural flight corridors such as the Mississippi River.
 Collocating with existing transmission line creates only an incremental elevation in existing collision risk, whereas construction of a new and separate ROW creates a new collision risk on the landscape.
+Environmental commitments outlined in Table 3.1-4 would further help to minimize impacts to avian species from collisions.

 Electrocutions of large avian species, particularly raptors, have been known to occur from contact with energized lines.
 Electrocutions are primarily due to the close vertical or horizontal separation of conductors and other equipment often found in distribution lines (APLIC 2012).
 Design standards for this Project would meet avian-safe guidelines as outlined by APLIC and the Utilities would develop a project-specific Avian Protection Plan, thereby minimizing potential avian electrocution risk.
 Electrocution impacts from operation of the line would be permanent, though minor, as a result of implementation of the APLIC guidelines.
 The project-specific Avian Protection Plan would include also an eagle management plan to ensure that impacts to eagles were minimized.
 Eagle nest surveys would also be conducted prior to construction activities, and the Utilities would coordinate with the appropriate agencies to minimize the impacts to nearby nesting eagles.
+Furthermore, environmental commitments outlined in Table 3.1-4 would further help to minimize impacts to large avian species from electrocutions.